Lazard appoints Girodolle CEO of Lazard France

-PARIS (Reuters) - Lazard said in a statement on Sunday it had appointed Louis Girodolle as chief executive officer of Lazard Investment Banking in France.
+PARIS (Reuters) - Lazard (LAZ.N) said on Sunday it had appointed Louis Girodolle as CEO of Lazard Investment Banking in France, just a week after its chairman and CEO Matthieu Pigasse resigned.

-It added it had also appointed Charles-Henri Filippi and François Kayat as co-chairs.

-The appointments follow the resignation of Lazard France chairman and CEO Matthieu Pigasse last week, who left the bank after 17 years to pursue a new entrepreneurial project.

-“Jean-Louis Girodolle has the right experience and long history with Lazard to lead our highly successful France Investment Banking franchise,” said Kenneth M. Jacobs, Chairman and Chief Executive of Lazard.
+For the 171-year-old bank this is a critical appointment as it needs to retain clients and market share in Europe after Pigasse’s departure as well as cope with a slowing pipeline of merger and acquisition (M&A) deals.

+The firm has come under increasing pressure from U.S. boutique banks including Evercore (EVR.N) and Centerview which are looking to open offices in Paris and have poached some of Lazard’s dealmakers including Nicolas Constant.

-Girodolle joined Lazard in 2007.
-He primarily advises companies on M&A and financial transactions.
+Girodolle joined Lazard in 2007 and he primarily advises companies on M&A and financial transactions.
 Previously, he worked at the French APE state holding company and at the finance ministry.

+Lazard said in a statement it had also appointed Charles-Henri Filippi and François Kayat as co-chairs.

 Filippi joined the firm in 2018 from Citigroup and has also worked at HSBC and Credit Commercial de France.
 He began his career in the French civil service and government departments.